 From ultra-traditional afternoon teas to Asian-inspired buffets, check out our ultimate guide to afternoon teas in Singapore (including our pick for the BEST scones)!

-With the hazy, lazy days of summer truly upon us, what better way to feel a little fancy than by hitting up one of Singapore’s many outstanding afternoon teas, mama?
+What better way to feel a little fancy than by hitting up one of Singapore’s many outstanding afternoon teas, mama?
 We’ve rounded up all our faves across the island, from traditional, English-style teas with fresh-baked scones, clotted cream, finger sandwiches and tiered silver trays, to teas with a cocktail kick, buffets that highlight local Peranakan faves, vegetarian and gluten-free options, and the best value in the CBD ($25 per person!).

 Check out our gallery for the lowdown on all the best afternoon teas in Singapore, mama!